docker-archive/dcus-hol-2016/windows-containers/README.md

 You will need all of the following to complete this lab:

-- Windows Server 2016 Technical Preview 5
+- Windows Server 2016 Technical Preview 5 with the Containers feature enabled
-- The Containers feature
 - Visual Studio Code
 - Docker Engine
+- An RDP client installed on your local laptop

 All of these should be installed and ready to use on your Azure VM.